dyutibarma/monochrome/_portfolio/2018-10-29-frictionless-Lists.md

 description: How to facilitate a frictionless shopping journey to enable customers to save items to a list for inspiration, purchase, and sharing.
 header: Saving Products to a list with ease
 image: coianac.github.io/img/proto-2.jpg
+snippet: The research and design of a single and capable e-commerce listing product
 categories: [portfolio]
 tags: [ecommerce, research, strategy]
 layout: portfolio